Managing Volunteers

 • Of the volunteer’s own free will and without coercion;

-• For no financial payment; and
+• For no financial payment; and in designated volunteer positions only.

+To ensure both volunteers and the venue benefit from volunteering, certain procedures and policies should be adopted by the venue.
+This will have the added advantage of repeat volunteering and word of mouth recommendations to other community members.
 If the venue is part of a larger organisation, there may be legal policies and procedures to follow before engaging with volunteers – check with direct line managers for this information.
 For smaller, stand-alone venues, advice should be sought on any legal issues – the Volunteer Charter may form the basis of a policy to adopt.
+Managing volunteers effectively involves the following steps:

 • Recruitment